-A. FISCAL YEAR 2021/22 FOURTH QUARTER BUDGET VARIANCE REPORT
+B. FISCAL YEAR 2021/22 FOURTH QUARTER BUDGET VARIANCE

-Javier Chagoyen-Lazaro/IEUA gave a presentation on the fiscal year 2021/22 Fourth Quarter Budget Variance Summary for the regional wastewater and recycled water programs.
-He noted that the financial information is preliminary and is not the final audited data.
-The final audited statements are expected to be available in December 2022.
-He reviewed the sources of funds, uses of funds, and the cost of service per acre-feet for each program.
+Javier Chagoyen-Lazaro/IEUA gave a presentation on the Fiscal Year 2021/22 Fourth Quarter Budget Variance Summary for the regional wastewater and recycled water programs.
+Mr. Chagoyen-Lazaro reported on the sources and uses of funds and the cost-of-service trends for each of the programs.